-QuickBooks Desktop has been around since the 1980s.
-QuickBooks Online debuted in the 1990s.
-They've both continued to grow and improve over the decades, and today they're the most comprehensive, customizable applications available.
-They were designed by accountants for small businesses.
+QuickBooks Desktop has been around since the 1980s, while QuickBooks Online debuted in the 1990s.
+They've both continued to grow and improve over the decades, and today they're the most comprehensive, customizable accounting applications available.
+They were designed by accountants with small businesses in mind.
 You don't need to have any bookkeeping training to use them.